Natural Baby Life logo (480 x 130)

 • Raw or undercooked eggs

-• Cookie dough, Caesar dressing, mayonnaise, hollandaise sauce made with raw or undercooked eggs can contain salmonella.
+• Cookie dough, Caesar dressing, mayonnaise, and hollandaise sauce made with raw or undercooked eggs can contain salmonella.
+If these products are shelf-stable (not in the refrigerated section when you buy them), they should be fine.

 • Raw fish or seafood

-• Including sushi, oysters, shark, tilefish, king mackerel, and swordfish contain high levels of mercury that can damage the baby’s nervous system.
+• Besides raw or undercooked fish, shark, tilefish, king mackerel, and swordfish contain high levels of mercury that can damage the baby’s nervous system.

 • Raw/undercooked meat